The following article is a sample from the full BVOP™ Ultimate Guide and is part of the preparation for the BVOP™'s modern Agile

 Project Management Certification

-All organizational offices take decisions and the decision-making process requires different competency and skills.
-Decisions need to be made regularly and their adequacy and speed are essential.
+All organizational offices make decisions, and the decision-making process requires different competencies and skills.
+Decisions need to be made regularly, and their adequacy and speed are essential.

 Typical topics requiring decisions may include:

 - Suspending activities

 The Business Value-Oriented Project Management (BVOPM) office makes decisions based on data, expertise, urgency, resources, observations, and analysis.

 BVOP™ Community Reviews

 Decision making is one of the most difficult tasks for a project manager.
 Usually, in real situations, nobody helps in making cooperative and adequate decisions.
 And everyone expects the project manager to make decisions instead of all and on all important and urgent topics.